msu-cmse-courses/cmse495-SS24/Syllabus.md

 Most "mini" projects will be given two Fridays of in-class time to complete.
 It is expected that students will be able to complete these projects during class.
 However, motivated teams are welcome to work on the projects outside of class as long as any students include everyone in their team in the problem solving process.

-## Course Schedule
-The course schedule will be maintained on the course website.

 # Assessment Information

 There are a variety of course activities, with percentages of total grade listed.
 More detailed descriptions of each activity can be found elsewhere in the syllabus.